-The ARC:Transition provides pre-release and post-release planning to some offenders who are identified within State Correctional Institutions as having a special need including:
+The ARC:Transition provides pre-release and post-release planning to some justice involved individuals who are identified within State Correctional Institutions as having a special need including:

 - MRDD, low functioning adult (70-85 IQ)

 - High Profile Sex Offense

 - Mental Health Disorder (Diagnosed with mental illness and receiving medication)

 - Repeat/serious Justice involved individual (incarcerated more than 10 years).